-This purple kale centerpiece coupled with Jungalow’s dinnerware products creates a nature-inspired beautiful tablescape for Thanksgiving.
+This purple kale centerpiece and Jungalow’s dinnerware products create a beautiful nature-inspired tablescape for Thanksgiving.

 It’s a fall tablescape that works for a fall harvest party or holiday-themed tablescape idea.

 We’re in full swing of the fall season, and I wanted to share a Fall tablescape I put together a few weeks ago at The W.

 We had a few friends + family over for a bonfire and appetizers.
 I wanted to create something beautiful yet functional.

 I try not to repeat a tablescape look or theme yearly or seasonally.